This site is all about Chromebooks. So if you want to find out what Chromebooks (and Chromeboxes) are all about, you’ve come to the right place.

 The Internet, Emails, Facebook, eBay, Amazon, YouTube, Games, Weather, News etc… you name it, they’re all accessible in 10 seconds or less from a standing start on a Chromebook.

 No missing chunks from web pages either.
 Apart from the iPad Flash Videos problem mentioned above, some websites are actually built using Flash.
-Try looking up Fiat.com for example on an iPad and you’ll see this:-
+Try looking up Fiat.com for example on an iPad and you’ll see something like this:-

 The same site viewed on a Chromebook shows the missing “Flash” content that you would see on any regular PC or Mac like this:-